Efficient implementation of the Localized Orthogonal Decomposition method: Introduction

-By now, the Localized Orthogonal Decomposition (LOD) of a subspace $V \subset H^1(\Omega)$ into a coarse space and a detail space (or fine space) is a well established method for the numerical homogenization of partial differential equations.
-So far it has been successfully applied to linear elliptic multiscale problems in the context of continuous finite elements \cite{MaP14,HeP13,HeM14}, discontinuous finite elements \cite{EGM13,EGM13b,Elf14}, mixed finite elements \cite{Mal11,HHM15}, partition of unity methods \cite{HMP13b} and reduced basis simulations \cite{AbH15}.
-The range of applications covers linear and quadratic eigenvalue problems \cite{MaP15,2015arXiv151005792M}, problems in perforated domains \cite{BrP14} and high-contrast media \cite{2016arXiv160106549P,HeM17}, stochastic homogenization \cite{2017arXiv170208858G}, semilinear elliptic problems \cite{HMP14}, the wave equation \cite{AbH14c,Peterseim.Schedensack:2016}, parabolic problems \cite{MaPr15}, the Buckley-Leverett equation \cite{EGH15}, the Helmholtz equation \cite{Pet14,GaP15,Brown.Gallistl.Peterseim:2015} and the simulation of Bose-Einstein condensates \cite{HMP14b}.
 Initially inspired by the Variational Multiscale Method \cite{Hug95,HFM98,HuS07,LaM07,LaM09,Mal11}, the LOD in its present form was first proposed and rigorously justified in \cite{MaP14}.
 Further basic modifications of the method were suggested in \cite{HeP13}.
 The LOD is constructed to handle discrete problems that involve a high-dimensional solution space (also referred to as the 'fine space').
 This typically takes place in two steps.
-In the first step the full fine space is decomposed into a low-dimensional space with high approximation properties and a high-dimensional remainder space.
+In the first step the full fine space is decomposed into a low-dimensional space with good approximation properties and a high-dimensional remainder space.
 In the second step, this decomposition is localized in the sense that the low-dimensional space is approximated by constructing suitable locally supported basis functions that are the solutions of small patch problems.
 Due to their size, the patch problems are cheap to solve.
 Furthermore, they can be solved independently from each other and are hence perfect for parallelization.
 This strategy is particularly useful to reduce/distribute the computational cost of solving large systems of equations (arising from finite element discretizations).
-The method can be linked to conceptually very different techniques of mathematical modeling and scientific computing, e.g., it recovers the mathematical theory of homogenization \cite{2016arXiv160802092G} in periodic diffusion problems and even bridges to the theory of iterative solvers and subspace decomposition methods \cite{2016arXiv160804081K}.
+The method can be linked to conceptually very different techniques of mathematical modeling and scientific computing, e.g., it recovers the mathematical theory of homogenization \cite{2016arXiv160802092G} in periodic diffusion problems and even bridges to the theory of iterative solvers and subspace decomposition methods \cite{2016arXiv160804081K,2018arXiv181106319P}.
 Moreover, the method may be interpreted as a stabilization technique that coincides with the streamline upwind Petrov-Galerkin method SUPG \cite{HuS07}.
 In the last 5 years it has inspired numerous new developments in the field of multiscale partial differential equations including rough polyharmonic splines \cite{Owhadi2014}, iterative numerical homogenization \cite{KornhuberYserentant2015}, and gamblets \cite{Owhadi2017}.
 While previous works focused on the numerical analysis of the method, this paper aims at the detailed explanation of how the method can be algorithmically realized.
 We give detailed explanations on how the method works on an algebraic level.
 The results may as well be useful for implementing related multiscale methods.